It’s here . . . Gutenberg is live in WordPress 5.0 as of December 6. More info from WordPress on this update here.

-Gutenberg is the latest ruckus.
-Have you heard?
-A new editor is coming to WordPress.
-Soon.
-You will have to learn something new.
-Plugins and themes will break.
 It is a big change.
+You will have to learn something new related to how you write and edit posts.
 They named it Gutenberg for a reason.
 The printing press changed everything.
 Some people think this change will be that big.
 As WPTavern says in Why Gutenberg and Why Now?:

 Is it going to be painful?
 Yes.
 Is it going to cause a lot of work and effort on the part of the community?
 Yes!
 Absolutely.
 But the alternative is to learn a totally new platform in five years when WordPress dies like Blockbuster did.
 You think this change is going to be difficult?
 Try throwing out WordPress entirely and moving your website(s) to an entirely new platform.
 Because that’s the alternative.